apache/celix/documents/cmake_commands/readme.md

 ```

 # Celix Docker Images
-It is possible the use the `add_docker` Apache Celix CMake command to create Apache Celix docker directories,
+It is possible the use the `add_celix_docker` Apache Celix CMake command to create Apache Celix docker directories,
 which in turn can be used to create very small Apache Celix docker images.

-## add_docker
+## add_celix_docker
 Adds a docker target dir, containing a all the required executables,
 libraries and filesystem needed to run a Apache Celix framework in a docker container.
 Also includes the selected bundles.

-The add_docker image use a `celix_docker_depslib` target to infer which shared libraries are required
+The add_celix_docker target is a executable target and can be used to link libraries which are needed in the docker image.
-for the docker image.
-The `celix_docker_depslib` is a empty C++ libraries linked against `jansson`, `libffi` and `m`.
-As result these libraries and some additional required libraries (libgcc_s, libstdc++) are added to the
-docker dir.
-It is possible to link additional libraries to the `celix_docker_depslib` to that these are also
-added to the docker image.
-It is also possible to specify a own "docker libs" library to use to infer
-the required library dependencies

 The docker dir can be found in `<cmake_build_dir>/docker[/<group_name>]/<docker_name>`.

 The provided bundle targets for a docker dir do not have to exists (yet).
 This removes the need for correctly order the add_bundle commands so that all bundle target are present before
-an `add_docker` command.
+an `add_celix_docker` command.
 If the bundle target is never added CMake will give an error:
   ```
     Error evaluating generator expression: